youyos/HAMi-WebUI/CONTRIBUTING.md

 * Follow [good coding guidelines](https://github.com/golang/go/wiki/CodeReviewComments)
 * Write [good commit messages](https://chris.beams.io/posts/git-commit/)
 * Break large changes into a logical series of smaller patches which individually make easily understandable changes, and in aggregate solve a broader issue
+# Contributing to HAMi-WebUI

+Thank you for your interest in contributing to HAMi-WebUI!
+We welcome all people who want to contribute in a healthy and constructive manner within our community.

+This document is a guide to help you through the process of contributing to HAMi-WebUI.

+## Become a contributor

+You can contribute to HAMi-WebUI in several ways.
+Here are some examples:

+- Contribute to the HAMi-WebUI codebase.
+- Report and triage bugs.
+- Write technical documentation and blog posts, for users and contributors.
+- Help others by answering questions about HAMi-WebUI.

+For more ways to contribute, check out the [Open Source Guides](https://opensource.guide/how-to-contribute/).

+### Report bugs

+Before submitting a new issue, try to make sure someone hasn't already reported the problem.
+Look through the [existing issues](https://github.com/Project-HAMi/HAMi-UI/issues) for similar issues.

+Report a bug by submitting a [bug report](https://github.com/Project-HAMi/HAMi-UI/issues/new?labels=type%3A+bug&template=1-bug_report.md).
+Make sure that you provide as much information as possible on how to reproduce the bug.